 Tips for the Best Homemade Baked Beans

 Reserve the cooking liquid: Reserving the water that the beans cooked in is a tip that I learned from my mom.
 The starchy water creates sauce with the best texture and flavor.
+Be careful not to add too much to avoid ending up with soupy baked beans.
+The sauce should be thick and cling to the beans.

-Sweetness How sweet or not sweet you like your beans is a very personal matter.
+Sweetness: How sweet or not sweet you like your beans is a very personal matter.
 Adjust the amount of sugar called for in the recipe to suit your taste.
 Then, taste and adjust the seasonings as needed before serving.
 You may need to add more salt, sweetness, or an extra splash of vinegar to suit your preferences.

 Ham bone: To keep your the ham bone from your holiday ham nice and fresh until you are ready to use it, wrap the ham bone with meat attached tightly with plastic wrap and then with heavy duty foil or, even better, vacuum seal it.
 Pop it in the freezer and next time you’re ready to cook some beans, just thaw it out and you’re ready to go.